fefeme/write-menu/README.md

 ## Installation

-For now, i just added the script to a module i load through powershell profile.
+For now, i just added the script to a module I load with a powershell profile.
 If you want to try it out, just source it:

 ```powershell
 . .\write-menu.ps1